 The dress code was as formal as the invitation.
 Peers wore their robes and coronets over their splendid uniforms or court dress while peeresses wore their robes over magnificent evening gowns, their tiaras and coronets.
 The Knights of the Garter, Thistle and Knights Grand Cross of the Orders wore their mantels.
 White tie, court dress and decorations was the form for other gentlemen present.

 The Queen was resplendent in a dress by Norman Hartnell and wore Queen Victoria’s Parliament Robe and a newly commission robe for leaving the Abbey.
 Her Majesty was crowned with the St. Edward’s Crown but left the Abbey in the lighter Imperial State Crown.

 The Coronation was celebrated around the world and even today 56 years later it is marked in a manner befitting its dignity and historical significance.

 Read more about the Coronation at this Royal Forums Thread.Filed under British Royals

-Tagged Anniversary, Ceremonial, Coronation, Elizabeth II, Protocol.
+Tagged Anniversary, Ceremonial, Coronation, Elizabeth II of the United Kingdom, Protocol.